 Be prepared, don't just get the bare minimum in supplies.

-- At least one 3 subject notebooks for each class
+- At least one 3 subject notebooks for each class.
+(Trust me you'll want sections.)

 - 1-2 folders (per class)